CodingThrust/trainingcamp/README.md

 make all
 ```

-For deploying to `codingthrust.github.io/trainingcamp`, just create a pull request.
+For deploying to `www.quantumbay.science`, just create a pull request.
 A comment will appear with a
 link to a preview of the website.
 Once the PR is merged to master, CI will automatically
 build the website and deploy to Github pages.

+To continue, please check [this issue](https://github.com/CodingThrust/trainingcamp/issues/9).